wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index.rst

 Download as CSV
 ---------------

-You can download the content of Wazuh tables in CSV format.
-To do this, locate the ``Formatted`` button on the bottom right corner of each table.
-Once you click on it, the file will be downloaded to your computer.
+The content of Wazuh tables can be downloaded in CSV format by clicking the Formatted button on the bottom right corner of each table.
+The file will be downloaded to the user's computer:

 .. thumbnail:: ../../../images/kibana-app/features/download-csv/download-csv.png
   :align: center